 - Vendor swatch cards – If you are presently working in the industry you may have access to fabric cards given to you by mills to showcase their collections.

 - Trade Shows – Visit fabric trade shows and collect swatches from different vendors.

 - Swatch Houses – There is one more resource available to industry professionals.
-There are swatch houses for both knits, wovens, and sweaters that sell swatches to designer for inspiration.
+There are swatch houses for both knits, wovens, and sweaters that sell swatches to a designer for inspiration.
 However, these are very expensive.

 Examples Of Fabric Materials For Fashion Portfolios

-Later on you will need to cut your swatches neatly and decide how you want to display them in your portfolio.
+Later on, you will need to cut your swatches neatly and decide how you want to display them in your portfolio.
 I recommend that you scan in your swatches so that you can make your portfolio 100% digital.
-However, some people like to then stick the real swatches on top of the digital placeholder on their print outs so that when they show their portfolio the viewer can touch and feel the fabrics.
+However, some people like to then stick the real swatches on top of the digital placeholder on their printouts so that when they show their portfolio the viewer can touch and feel the fabrics.

 Often times you might find swatches in the correct pattern or quality, but not the correct color for your collection.
-This is were you can either use a program such as Adobe PhotoShop to re-color your scanned in swatches, or you can actually CAD the pattern or design in a CAD program such as Kaledo.
+This is where you can either use a program such as Adobe PhotoShop to re-color your scanned in swatches, or you can actually CAD the pattern or design in a CAD program such as Kaledo.